FujiHaruka/inalz/README.md

 $ inalz sync
 ```

 The `inalz sync` command generates Locale files according to `inalz.yml` configuration.
-Now it generates a single file, `.README.yml` set on `localePath`.
+Now it generates a single file, `.README.yml` set on `locale`.

 ```
 .